 If you have been to a potluck in the last 20 years, you have probably had the pleasure of trying Potatoes Romanoff, also known as Funeral Potatoes or Hashbrown Casserole.
-It's a tasty hashbrown casserole-type dish with hash browns, sour cream, cheese and onions and it was the inspiration behind these Maple Sausage Brunch Bites.
+It's a tasty hashbrown casserole-type dish with hash browns, sour cream, cheese, and onions and that dish was the inspiration behind these Maple Sausage Brunch Bites.

 And if you are a little bored with the typical breakfast food or looking for brunch potluck ideas, give these a try.
 They won the Grand Prize in the Johnsonville Sausage Recipe Contest using Maple Breakfast Sausages.
 They are not only contest-winning, they are easy, quick, and freeze well.
-They are also the perfect portable, on-the-go breakfast food.
+They are also ideal for any special occasion breakfast like Mother's Day or Christmas morning and are the perfect portable, on-the-go breakfast food.

 - onion - white

 - butter - I use unsalted, but you could use salted if that's all you have

 - hashbrowns-you can use the shredded or cubed hashbrowns (though the shredded tend to hold together much better).

 - cream of mushroom soup (concentrated canned mushroom soup)

 - breakfast sausages - maple breakfast sausages are the best tasting!